Why is this important?

 If the police do arrest you, they can also enter and search any premises where you were during or immediately before the arrest.
-They can search only for evidence relating to the offence for which you have been arrested, and they must have reasonable grounds for believing there is evidence there.
+They can search only for evidence relating to the offence for which you have been arrested or to some other offence which is connected with or similar to that offence, and they must have reasonable grounds for believing there is evidence there.
 They can also search any premises occupied by someone who is under arrest for certain serious offences.
 Again, the police officer who carries out the search must have reasonable grounds for suspecting that there is evidence on the premises relating to the offence or a similar offence.

 In other circumstances, the police must have a search warrant before they can enter the premises.
 They should enter property at a reasonable hour unless this would frustrate their search.
 When the occupier is present, the police must ask for permission to search the property – again, unless it would frustrate the search to do this.